illinois-cs418/illinois-cs418.github.io/_assignments/submission_instructions.md

-You will need to submit the following files in a *zip* archive via Compass:
+**Submit all the files needed to run your app including gl-matrix-min.js or similar library files**

+Submit the files in **zipped** folder to Compass.

+Use the following naming conventions for your files:

 + mpN.html

 + mpN.js

-+ You can use any naming convention you wish for additional JS you author and use (e.g. Terrain.js or Sphere.js, etc.)
++ You can use any naming convention you wish for additional JS you use (e.g. Terrain.js or Sphere.js, etc.)

+**Test your app right before you submit and after renaming any files...not updating a JS file file sourced in mpH.html is a common bug**

 In the file name, replace N with the number of the MP (e.g. MP1.html).
 You should also include any additional files you use or have written.
 In particular you can use the glMatrix library gl-matrix-min.js.